0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 ---

 # Provisioning and fixing errors
-Now the errors, the final and most unpleasant phase.
+Now for the errors, the final and most unpleasant phase.

 I started the ansible playbooks scripts
 ```bash